Understanding Dental Emergencies and What We Can Do For You

 - DO NOT use any glue to secure the crown;

-- Try to get to the dentist as soon as possible - The dentist will check the crown to see if it still fits.
+- Try to get to the dentist as soon as possible.
+The dentist will check the crown to see if it still fits.
 If it happens, it will be reattached.
-Where caries is observed, it will be treated and a new crown will be made.
+Where caries is observed, it will be treated, and a new crown will be made.

 Cracked or broken teeth

-Teeth are strong, but can still be prone to fractures, cracks, and ruptures.
+Teeth are strong, but can still be prone to fractures, cracks, and fractures.
 Sometimes the fractures are painless, but if the crack is deep and extends down to the root, severe pain is likely to occur.
 Fractures, cracks, and tears can take many different forms, but are generally caused by trauma, sanding, and biting.
 If a tooth has been fractured or cracked, you should see a dentist as soon as possible.

 Here are some steps you can take to get to your dentist: